 I Had An IEP Or 504 Plan In High School.
 Do I Have These In College?

 Although there are no IEPs at the college level, your IEP or 504 Plan can be used to outline the college accommodations you require.
 Please send us your IEP, 504 Plan, or other documentation to support your need for accommodations.

 Accommodations for both in-class and testing requirements are provided depending on your documentation needs.
-Included are: extended time for testing, calculator, a distraction-reduced setting for exams, preferential seating, etc.
+Included are: extended time for testing, calculator, a distraction-reduced setting for exams, preferential.

-- a personalized coaching/mentoring program that offers both academic and personal assistance so that students have the greatest chance of completing a successful college education;
+- a personalized coaching/tutoring program that offers both academic and personal assistance so that students have the greatest chance of completing a successful college education;

 - content tutoring in many subject areas and evaluation of progress through tracking of grades, assignments, and reports;